dLeczycki/Classics-in-React/README.md

 # Classics-in-React

-A few classical projects coded with React. :rocket:
+A few classical projects coded with React. :rocket: :rocket: :rocket:

 # How to run